strmprivacy/docs/docs/01-overview/01-principles.md

 The events conform to a certain data contract that defines the shape and privacy implications.
 The data contract defines which event attributes contain [Personally Identifiable Information (PII)](./02-pii.md).
-Events that are accepted by STRM Privacy will have these attributes encrypted before entering progressing through the data processing platform.
+When STRM Privacy accepts an event, it encrypts these attributes _before_ proceeding with further processing in its data platform.
 The encryption key is linked to a value of a field in the event that defines its *event sequence*, i.e. the attribute that ties the events together as a sequence belonging to one entity (read more about [PII Field Encryption](docs/02-concepts/01-data-processing/01-pii-field-encryption.md))